arvinsingh/TinyTrain/README.md

 A minimal deep learning library built from scratch.
 NumPy backend, CuPy for GPU, Triton for fused kernels.
 No PyTorch at runtime, just tensors, autograd, and raw CUDA.

-## Goal

-Build every layer of a training stack by hand: autograd -> ops -> modules -> optimizers -> kernels -> training loops.
-Ultimately train a Tiny Transformer from scratch.

 ## Requirements